The Dark Side of Gravity

-Because in this general perspective DG just appears as an $\alpha _1=-8$ (it is also straightforward to show that $\alpha_{3}=-4$) theory one should wonder why we still take serious the possibility of detecting these preferred fame effects with GP-B and also in other classical tests of GR which up to know were able to constrain very strongly the $\alpha_i$ parameters.
+thus completely negligible according to the PPN formalism given the experimental limit $\alpha _1 <4.10^{-4}$.
+Then DG just appears as a huge $\alpha _1=-8$ (it is also straightforward to show that $\alpha_{3}=-4$) theory so one should wonder why we still take serious the possibility of detecting these preferred frame effects with GPB and also in other classical tests of GR which up to know were able to constrain very strongly the $\alpha_i$ parameters.
 The answer is simply that we expect the preferred frames to depend on local changing conditions such as the position of various propagating discontinuities delimitating several domains with different B(t)=-A(t) evolutions.
-Since we are able to explain the Pioneer anomaly (more details in the next section) relying on such discontinuity in the solar system, we suspect that various preferred frame effects may appear even in famous classical tests such as the secular change in perihelion position and geophysical tests where they did not show up before.
-Remember that the extreme case in DG in which we would have each source mass defining its own preferred frame would cancel all such preferred frame effects.
-Another possibility is that some important discoveries have been falsified or hidden by scientists working for military black programs.
+So we suspect that various preferred frames effects that did not show up before might suddenly manifest themselves and be huge even in famous classical tests such as the secular change in perihelion position and geophysical tests in a very unexpected way for the experts.
+Some might even have already been discovered, but considered too unlikely to be taken serious, or too much in contradiction with other precision test results, have been hidden under the carpet or classified by scientists working for military black programs.